polina-dnsk/car-diagnostics-assistant/README.md

 Once the program is running, it will load a database of car error codes and problems, and prompt you to ask a question.

 ### Example session:
-🚗 Welcome to the Car Diagnostics Assistant! 🚗
+🚗 Welcome!
+I am your Car Diagnostics Assistant! 🚗

-I'm here to help you diagnose car issues and provide solutions based on your car's error codes and symptoms.
+I am here to help you diagnose car issues and provide solutions based on your car's error codes and symptoms.

 **Here are some example questions you can ask:**
 - What does P0300 mean?